-You’ve probably heard that it’s best to reduce your intake of “highly processed foods” in order to live your healthiest life.
+You’ve probably heard that it’s best to reduce your intake of “highly processed foods” to live your healthiest life.

-While this is true, many people are confused as to what makes a food or beverage “highly processed” and why eating too many of these items may cause problems.
+While this is true, many people are confused about what makes a food or beverage “highly processed” and why eating too many of these items may cause problems.